rweigel/phys260/RL_Circuits/RL_Circuits.md

    a. does the time constant $\tau$ increase, decrease, or remain the same?;

-   b. how will the points that you drew for part 1. change?
+   b. how will the position of the points that you drew for part 1. change?
 (Will they move up, down, or remain the same?)

    c.
 Does your answer to b. make sense physically?
 That is, an inductor tends to impede changes in current and so is your answer to b. consistent with this?

    \ifsolutions
-   {\bf Answer}: If $L$ increases, the inductor provides more resistance to change from its initial state, which is $I=0$.
+   {\bf Answer}: If $L$ increases, the inductor provides more opposition to change in the currrent through it.
 Thus we expect the current to take longer to reach its final state.
 All of the points (except for $t=0$ will move downward).
    \else
    \vspace{4em}
    \fi